h0rac/bn-plugin/README.md

-# bn-angr works only on Linux !!!
+# Explorer plugin works only on Linux !!!
 Symbolic execution for static vulnerability assessment in firmware

 #### SUPPORTED FEATURES